openstack-archive/tripleo-docs/doc/source/contributor/new_developers.rst

 regarding how to get started with TripleO as well as some best practices that the TripleO community has settled on.

 In general TripleO is a very complex chunk of software.
 It uses numerous technologies to implement an OpenStack installer.
 The premise of TripleO was to use the OpenStack platform itself as the installer and API for user interfaces.
 As such the first step to installing TripleO is to create what is called an `undercloud`.
-Today this is typically done using an undercloud image which contains all the software necessary to stand up an all-in-one style OpenStack installation.
+We use almost similar architecture for both `undercloud` and `overcloud` that leverages same set of Heat templates found in `tripleo-heat-templates` repository, with a few minor differences.
+The `undercloud` services are deployed in containers and can be managed by the same tool chain used for `overcloud`.

-Once the `undercloud` is deployed, we use a combination of Mistral and a set of Heat templates, found in the `tripleo-heat-templates` repository, to drive the deployment of an overcloud.
+Once the `undercloud` is deployed, we use a combination of Ansible playbooks and a set of Heat templates, to drive the deployment of an overcloud.
 Ironic is used to provision hardware and boot an operating system either on baremetal (for real deployments) or on VMs (for development).
-As of the Pike release we now deploy almost all services in containers on the overcloud.
-By the end of Queens all services should be containerized and the overcloud image should be reduced to a basic operating system image.

-We are also working on unifying the architecture of the overcloud and undercloud by moving to a containerized undercloud.
-This allows you to do development on the undercloud using the same Heat templates as are used to deploy the overcloud.
-This greatly accelerates development iteration cycle speed.
+All services are deployed in containers on the overcloud like undercloud.

 Repositories that are part of TripleO
 -------------------------------------

 * `tripleo-common <https://opendev.org/openstack/tripleo-common/>`_:
-  This is intended to be for TripleO libraries of common code including Mistral workflows and actions.
+  This is intended to be for TripleO libraries of common code.
   Unfortunately it has become a bit overrun with unrelated bits.
 Work is ongoing to clean this up and split this into separate repositories.

 * `tripleo-ansible <https://opendev.org/openstack/tripleo-ansible/>`_:
   Contains Ansible playbooks, roles, plugins, modules, filters for use with